kitnil/awesome/README.md

 - [BoopSuite](https://github.com/MisterBianco/BoopSuite) - A Suite of Tools written in Python for wireless auditing and security testing.
 - [video-to-ascii](https://github.com/joelibaceta/video-to-ascii) - It is a simple python package to play videos in the terminal using characters as pixels
 - [term2048](https://github.com/bfontaine/term2048) - :tada: 2048 in your terminal
+- [Learning-Bitcoin-from-the-Command-Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) - The best way to learn to learn deeply about bitcoin is to avoid GUIs (even bitcoin-qt), and instead learn it from the command line.
 - [pg_activity](https://github.com/dalibo/pg_activity) - pg_activity is a top like application for PostgreSQL server activity monitoring.
 - [lexrank](https://github.com/crabcamp/lexrank) - LexRank algorithm for text summarization
 - [pangu.py](https://github.com/vinta/pangu.py) - Paranoid text spacing in Python